MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P5-Custom-Objects/content.md

 Finally, you need to set the custom class property of this interface file.
 Once again, this custom class property links a Swift class to this interface file (more on this later).
-We want the penguin to be linked to an Swift class called "Penguin" so go the right pane, open the second tab, and set the custom class property:
+We want the penguin to be linked to a Swift class called "Penguin" so go the right pane, open the second tab, and set the custom class property:

 ![image](https://s3.amazonaws.com/mgwu-misc/Spritebuilder+Tutorial/Spritebuilder_CustomClass.png)